Jooho/ose_smart_start_ansible/roles/reg_internal_registry_check/README.md

 Requirements
 ------------
-The host that this role is executed need certs file for integrated docker regitstry under /etc/docker/certs.d/{{internal_registry.url }}
+The host where role is executed needs cert files for integrated docker regitstry under /etc/docker/certs.d/{{internal_registry.url }}

 Default host is the first vm of masters and it can be changed with `remote_test_host` variable.